rithwikrajendran/fifa-19-linear-regression/README.md

+# Linear Regression on FIFA 19 data

+## Introduction

-A sample linear regression project where we take EA Sports' FIFA 19 player dataset from Kaggle and peform linear regression to correlate a player's potential rating with other factors/parameters like age, overall rating etc..
+In this pet project, I tried linear regression on EA Sports FIFA 19 player dataset made available on Kaggle.
+A player's potential rating was predicted using variables like the player's age, player's overall rating in the game etc. The dataset is available on the following link - https://www.kaggle.com/karangadiya/fifa19/data

-Steps Followed -

-1. Download the dataset.
-Link - (https://www.kaggle.com/karangadiya/fifa19/data)
+### Short Description of the files

-2. player_data_import.py - Import all the necessary libraries and also read the dataset.
+1. **player_data_import.py** - Importing necessary libraries and reading the data.
-3. player_data_preparation.py - Plot a very basic scatter plot with Age & Potential.
-Here, we also prepare the data and split the dataset into train and test sets.
-4. player_data_train.py - Fit the training data to our model followed by which we predict and create the validation set.
-In the end, we calculate the R2 score as well as the mean squared error score (MSE).
-The model performs better if R2 score is closer to 1 and MSE is closer to 0.
+2. **player_data_preparation.py** - Basic data exploration, visualisation and data preparation.
+3. **player_data_train.py** - Model training, prediction and performance evaluation.
+This is where the real work happens.
-5. R2 Score & MSE Score.txt - Contains R2 score and MSE score of one run of both univariate as well as multivariate linear regressions respectively.
+5. **R2 Score & MSE Score.txt** - Contains R2 score and MSE score of one run of both univariate as well as multivariate linear regressions respectively.

+## Conclusion

+We do end up with good $R^2$-score (closer to 1), which means our model generalises well and the line of best fit is a good fit for our data.
+We have a small mean squared error as well, indicating that we ended up with a good model when we went with multiple linear regression.